scotws/SAN/san_handbook.md

             lda 000000
             lda 00:0000           ; with syntactic sugar

 all result in the same machine language instruction, loading the accumulator with the content of address 0000 (Absolute Mode).
-The class of bugs in the old system where `LDA 00` (Direct/Zero Page) and `LDA 0000` (Absolute) were confused is elimiated.
+The class of bugs in the old system where `LDA 00` (Direct/Zero Page) and `LDA 0000` (Absolute) were confused and nobody really knew what `LDA 000` was supposed to be is eliminated.

 **Some 65816 instructions are reorganized and renamed.** For example, `BRL` is a "long" form of `BRA`, so we keep `bra` for the short "base" form and `bra.l` for the long version. `PEA`, `PEI`, and `PER` are folded into one family with the common stem `phe` (PusH Effective address) and different suffixes.
 These new versions are discussed below.